Student Teaching Application and Placement Process

 - Any questions or concerns about logistics, i.e., email access, change of school or mentor teacher, extended leave for illness (student or teacher), or mid-semester and final teaching assessments can be directed to the placement officer through email@example.com.

 If you have any questions or difficulties in processing your application refer to instructions on Student Teaching FAQ‘s.
-Feel free to contact the STEP office at 609-771-2408 or firstname.lastname@example.org if you do not find the answer to your question online.
+Feel free to contact the STEP office at 609-771-2116 or firstname.lastname@example.org if you do not find the answer to your question anywhere on our website.